Skip to content

 sudo rlwrap -cAr nc -lvnp 1337

-NOTE: If SeShutdownPrivilege is enabled you can reboot to have the service to restart automatically.
+Note: If SeShutdownPrivilege is enabled, reboot to restart the service automatically:

 shutdown /r /t 0 /f